firebolt-db/godocs/docs/Guides/managing-your-organization/service-accounts.md

 To delete a service account via the UI:
 1. Click **Configure** to open the configure space, then choose **Service accounts** from the menu.
 2. Search for the relevant service account using the top search filters, or by scrolling through the list of service accounts.
 Hover over the right-most column to make the service account menu appear, then choose **Delete service account**.
+{: .note}

-If the service account is linked to users, you will need to confirm that you will also be deleting those users by choosing **Delete users permanently**.
+If the service account is linked to users, you will not be allowed to delete it.
+The service account will have to be unliked form all users before deletion.